axetroy/forward-cli/README_en-US.md

 ## forward-cli

-A command-line tool to reverse proxy any server. eg. Github/Google/Facebook and more.
+A command-line tool to reverse proxy any server. eg. Github/Google/Facebook and more. [more information](https://github.com/axetroy/blog/issues/634)

 ![img](screenshot.png)